pranaysahith/k8-rebuild-folder-to-folder/README.md

   ```
 #### Demo from `k8-f2f-service`:

-* To run folder to folder service, login to `k8-f2f-service` using SSH
+* To run folder to folder service, SSH to `k8-f2f-service`
 * Copy zip files from your local machine to `/data/folder-to-folder/input`
 ```script
   $ sudo apt install zip unzip